Time to Cook45 minutes

 - Prepare a double-boiler, or a medium-sized heat-proof bowl over a pot of simmering water.

-- Whisk the lemon juice, olive oil, lemon zest, and salt together in small bowl.
+- Whisk the lemon juice, olive oil, lemon zest, sugar and salt together in small bowl.

 - Place the oil/lemon mixture in the double boiler.
 Whisk in the eggs.
 Heat over a low flame, stirring continuously, until the curd has thickened and set (around 12-15 minutes).
 When finished remove from heat and refrigerate for at least 1 hour.